 Scorpio Tankers Inc.

 Attn: Investor Relations

 Reports and other information regarding the Company are also available without charge at a website maintained by the U.S. Securities and Exchange Commission at http://www.sec.gov.

 About Scorpio Tankers Inc.

 Scorpio Tankers Inc. is a provider of marine transportation of petroleum products worldwide.
-Scorpio Tankers Inc. currently owns, lease finances or bareboat charters-in 124 product tankers (42 LR2 tankers, six LR1 tankers, 62 MR tankers and 14 Handymax tankers) with an average age of 6.2 years.
-The Company has recently entered into agreements to sell eight of these vessels (six LR1s and two MRs), which are expected to close before the end of the second quarter of 2022.
+Scorpio Tankers Inc. currently owns, lease finances or bareboat charters-in 113 product tankers (39 LR2 tankers, 60 MR tankers and 14 Handymax tankers) with an average age of 7.2 years.
 Additional information about the Company is available at the Company’s website www.scorpiotankers.com, which is not a part of this press release.

 Matters discussed in this press release may constitute forward‐looking statements.
 The Private Securities Litigation Reform Act of 1995 provides safe harbor protections for forward‐looking statements in order to encourage companies to provide prospective information about their business.
 Forward‐looking statements include statements concerning plans, objectives, goals, strategies, future events or performance, and underlying assumptions and other statements, which are other than statements of historical facts.
 The Company desires to take advantage of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and is including this cautionary statement in connection with this safe harbor legislation.
 The words “believe,” “expect,” “anticipate,” “estimate,” “intend,” “plan,” “target,” “project,” “likely,” “may,” “will,” “would,” “could” and similar expressions identify forward‐looking statements.